undergroundwires/AsyncClipboardService/README.md

 ## Contribute

-The project only supports text handling at the moment, but it's very easy to extend it for other clipboard formats.
-Just take a look at Readers and Writers in project.

 Feel free to contribute to the project.

+It only supports :
+- Text reading/writing
+- Unicode bytes reading/writing
+- and FileDropList reading/writing

+However it's very easy to extend it for other clipboard formats.
+Just take a look at Readers and Writers in project and create your own easily.

 ## License